hobovirtual/tmc-sm-quickstart-guide/README.md

 kubectl apply -f config/clusterrolebinding.yaml
 ```

-## 8 - validate kapp controller
+## 8 - validate that kapp controller is available
-All recent Tanzu Kubernetes releases should have kapp-controller installed, if not then please install it by following this [guide](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-prep-tkgs-kapp.html)
+Recent Tanzu Kubernetes releases should have kapp-controller installed, if you're using an older release, then please install it by following the [official documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-prep-tkgs-kapp.html)

-If you want to validate if it is present in your current Tanzu Kubernetes release
+If you want to validate if kapp-controller is present in your tanzu kubernetes cluster
 ```
 kubectl -n tkg-system get po -l app=kapp-controller
 ```